Art-of-WiFi/UniFi-API-client/README.md

 A PHP class which provides access to Ubiquiti's **UniFi Controller API**, versions 4.X.X and 5.X.X of the UniFi Controller software are supported (version 5.8.24 has been confirmed to work).
 It's a standalone version of the class which is used in our API browser tool which can be found [here](https://github.com/Art-of-WiFi/UniFi-API-browser).

-This class can be installed using composer/[packagist](https://packagist.org/packages/art-of-wifi/unifi-api-client) for easy inclusion in your projects.
+This class can be installed manually or using composer/[packagist](https://packagist.org/packages/art-of-wifi/unifi-api-client) for easy inclusion in your projects.

 ## Methods and functions supported